Day 20: Asymmetry

 - Pull on the tie in different direction to measure it’s solidity

-- Start in an asymmetric way, on the left side, on the right side, or with a diagonal
+- Start off-center, on the left side, on the right side, or with a diagonal

-- Start at the center and then add or distort to break the symmetry
+- Start in a symmetric way, and then add or distort to break the symmetry

 - Use the asymmetry to push and create sensations on the body?

-- How does it put emphasis on it’s beauty?
+- How does asymmetry put emphasis on the beauty of the person being tied?